-In his book, Captains of the Sands (1937), Jorge Amado portrayed the street children of Brazil.
-Eighty years later, Victor Hugo Pontes started looking for children who today live in the margins.
-On stage are a dancer, an actor, and ten children from the city where the show is being staged.
-In Portugal, MARGEM (the margin) won the ‘Best Choreography 2018’ award, by Sociedade Portuguesa de Autores.
+In his novel Captains of the Sands (1937), Jorge Amado portrayed the street children of Brazil.
+Eighty years later, Victor Hugo Pontes started looking for youngsters who today live in some kind of margin.
+On stage is a group of performers (only two of them being professionals), and ten children from the city where the show is being staged.
+In Portugal, MARGEM (The Margin) won the ‘Best Choreography 2018’ award, by Sociedade Portuguesa de Autores.

 starts at 19:30